 What is an attempt?

 To set a qualifying attempt, drivers get two warm up laps followed by four laps at full speed.
-For every lap the average speed is counted and the aggregate of those four laps determines a driver’s qualifying speed.
+For every lap the average speed is counted and the average of those four laps determines a driver’s qualifying speed.

 Chris Jones/Penske Entertainment